huangli/Udacity-Project5/README.md

 #### are there features with many missing values

-There are histograms about each feature in folder, the zero percent is calculated for each feature as below:
+The zero percent is calculated for each feature as below:

 | Features      | Zero Percent  |
 | ------------- |:-------------:|